NYC Air Rights & Air Rights Transfers(Last Updated On: March 1, 2019)

 NYC Air Rights Calculations

 Every property in NYC is governed by a very specific set of zoning regulations.
 The NYC Zoning codes will determine and restrict many variables on a building.
-The zoning code provides an FAR or Floor Area Ratio this determines how many square feet you can build on any given property.
-The allowable square footage is the Development Rights or Air rights.
+The zoning code provides an FAR or Floor Area Ratio.
+This determines how many square feet you can build on any given property.
+The allowable square footage determine the Development Rights or Air Rights.

 Development Rights are determined by calculating the allowable floor area.

 In this example we will use an FAR of 10 this would be for example an R10 Zoning Lot.
 The FAR varies depending on what zoning district you are in.
 We will also use a property that has a lot size of 100 x 100 which equals 10,000 square feet (that is the Property Area).

 Allowable Floor Area = Property Area x FAR